junxit/us-congress-code/title-06/chapter-1/sec-665g.md

       - **(xiv)** develop and coordinate strategies to address cybersecurity risks and cybersecurity threats in consultation with—
         - **(I)** if the eligible entity is a State, local governments and associations of local governments within the jurisdiction of the eligible entity; and
         - **(II)** as applicable—
-          - **(aa)** eligible entities that neighbor the jurisdiction of the eligible entity or, as appropriate, members of an information sharing and analysis organization; and
+          - **(aa)** eligible entities that neighbor the jurisdiction of the eligible entity or, as appropriate, members of an Information Sharing and Analysis Organization; and
           - **(bb)** countries that neighbor the jurisdiction of the eligible entity;
       - **(xv)** ensure adequate access to, and participation in, the services and programs described in this subparagraph by rural areas within the jurisdiction of the eligible entity; and
       - **(xvi)** distribute funds, items, services, capabilities, or activities to local governments under subsection (n)(2)(A), including the fraction of that distribution the eligible entity plans to distribute to rural areas under subsection (n)(2)(B);